 The Parenting Dynamic We Don't Want To Repeat

 “Because through it we unconsciously re-enact painful life experiences that create shame.
 This has the effect of reinforcing old, painful beliefs that keep us stuck in a limited version of reality.
-No matter where we may start out on the drama triangle, victim is where we end up, therefore no matter what role we’re in on the codependency triangle, we’re in victim hood.
-If we’re on the triangle we’re living as victims, plain and simple!”
+No matter where we may start out on the drama triangle, victim is where we end up, therefore no matter what role we’re in on the codependency triangle, we're victims.
+If we’re on the triangle we’re living as victims, plain and simple.

 Codependency Triangle: Rescuers - Persecutors - Victims